 Receivables represent great values.
-Norwegian companies often have outstanding receivables which exceed their equity.
-Losses on receivables could erase profits and, in the worst case scenario, lead a company into financial problems.
+Often, companies have outstanding receivables which exceed their equity.
+Losses on receivables could erase profits and, even worse, lead a company into financial problems.
 With credit insurance you can greatly reduce the risk of non- settlement.
-Against a marginal cost you obtain more stable results.
+Against a marginal cost you can enjoy more stable financial results.

 A professional credit evaluation

-Our professional credit risk managers review your portfolio of customers and your business avoids unneccesary risk.
+Our professional credit risk managers review your portfolio of customers and help you in avoiding unneccesary risk.
 Your portfolio is reviewed and monitored on a regular basis and credit limits are set for your customers.
 Thousands of companies are monitored on a regular basis worldwide.
 Our credit evaluations are based on several sources of information, both external and internal.